j0ma/morph-seg/README_morsel.md

 * These params were saved in `params/morsel/tuned.txt`

-## Applying MORSEL + BPE to wordlists
+## Applying MORSEL + BPE to the Flores data

 Now that the parameters are tuned, we can apply MORSEL and BPE together:

-* Run `src/morsel-bpe-all-langs.sh`.
+* Run `src/run-morsel-bpe-flores.sh`.
 It will automatically use the tuned parameters and the wordlists from the training data, and writes output to `data/segmented/flores/morsel/`.
 Note that the number of units in the output isn't exact.
 You can check as follows:
 ```
 grep "MORSEL + BPE segmentation vocab size" data/segmented/flores/morsel/*/*/run.log
 data/segmented/flores/morsel/ne_en/en/run.log:MORSEL + BPE segmentation vocab size: 2393